-If the "D" is present either singularly (Dd) or duplicate (DD), the color of the coat will be expressed by other loci.
+If the "D" is present either singularly or duplicate, the color of the coat will be expressed by other loci.
 If the "d" is present in duplicate then the coat color will be diluted.
 The degree of dilution will depend upon other loci and modifying factors.

 There are multiple alleles to this series but only those relevant to the Italian Greyhound will be discussed.
 This series either extends dark pigment or restricts dark pigment.

 Em - Dominant to all other alleles in this locus.
 This gene produces the black mask seen in some Italian Greyhounds.
 This mask is best seen in fawn or red colored Italian Greyhounds.
 The mask is usually on the muzzle and extends up the face.
-A black Italian Greyhound may carry this gene but it may only be seen in a light colored dog.
+A black Italian Greyhound may carry this gene but it may only be expressed in a light colored dog.

 E - Allows the extension of dark pigment without a mask.